anthonysecco/WiCAN-Ford-Transit/PIDs.md

 > 🚧 This document is under development and is constantly changing.
 I do not guarantee the accuracy of the information below.

 # PID List

-OBD-II PIDs (Parameter IDs) are standardized codes used to request data from a vehicle’s electronic control units (ECUs) via the On-Board Diagnostics (OBD) port.
+OBD-II PIDs (On-Board Diagnostics Parameter IDs) are standardized codes used to request data from a vehicle’s electronic control units (ECUs) via the OBD port.
 They’re used by diagnostic tools, scan gauges, and systems like Home Assistant (via CAN integration) to read real-time sensor data.

 _Almost_ all PID data is provided in metric.
 The expressions below maintain metric measurements of all PIDs.
 They may be converted to your unit of preference in your application.
 In the case of home assistant, I convert these units to US Imperial in the MQTT YAML configuration.

 ### Modes
 There's two "Modes" of interest:

 - **Mode 1** shows "standard" PIDs as specified by SAE.
 This includes common things like speed, RPM etc.